 ULTRA RAD DISTORTION

 A larger, point-to-point version of the compact Rad Distortion.
 This pedal can be used either as a classic ratty fuzz/distortion, or as a raunchy germanium overdrive.
 This is a sound of the '80s and '90s, with some Dazatronyx tweaks.
 The 'stock' silicon mode is the classic ratty sounding fuzz-distortion.
 This is achieved by a two-stage distortion of first overdriving the metal can 308 amplifier into fuzz, and then recovering some shape by further compressing the signal using hard-clipping silicon diodes.
 In the germanium mode, the silicon chip fuzz character gets removed.
-Germanium transistors and germanium diodes are used to achieve a rounded and organic overdrive-distortion.
+Germanium transistors and germanium diodes are used to achieve a rounded and organic overdrive-distortion with tight definition.
 The HAIR control dials the mid/high drive saturation.
 Turning this completely to the right achieves the classic metally ratty distortion.
 Turning this left achieves a full, flattened response.
-This is a variable version of the reutz mod.
+This is a variable version of the popular reutz mod.
 There is no internal battery space.
-A battery may be used by means of an external adapter (IE).
+A battery may be used by means of an external adapter (not included).
 This pedal is expensive, as it takes me days to build.
 Built to-order.
-Please allow up to approximately one week construction time before posting.
+Please allow approximately one week construction time before posting.

 or |